Dr Pallawi Sinha

 Pallawi Sinha profile photo on yellow background

-Pallawi has engaged widely with research and knowledge exchange disseminating her work to the academic community by means of seminars, conferences, lectures and workshops; publishing in peer-reviewed journal articles and as book chapters and reports, and to state members and non-government bodies alongside policymaking, funding and advisory committees.
+Pallawi has engaged widely with research and knowledge exchange as she believes this central to her academic and the civic responsibility.
+She has disseminated her work to the academic community by means of seminars, conferences, lectures and workshops; publishing in peer-reviewed journal articles, book chapters and reports and presenting to state members and non-government bodies alongside policy-briefing, funding bodies and advisory committees.

 Publications